-He is a 48 foot long juvenile male sperm whale.
+He is a 48-foot (14.6m) male sperm whale, who was approximately 30 years old at the time of his death.
 This whale was discovered stranded on Nantucket Island south of Great Point Lighthouse on June 7, 2002.
 Information from the necropsy report suggests that he died on the beach.

 How He Got Here